 Going through a separation or divorce is, understandably, an incredibly challenging time of complete upheaval in a person’s life and, therefore, separating couples want a resolution as soon as possible to minimise disruption to their day-to-day lives.

-That’s never been more apparent than in the current climate, when divorcing persons are more aware than ever before of the cost and slow pace of litigation and are looking for a more effective way of resolving disputes.
-Additionally, the challenges presented by the coronavirus pandemic means there are further delays as Courts have had to take time to adapt to new ways of working, leaving people looking for alternative, quicker processes.
+That’s never been more apparent than in the current climate when divorcing persons are more aware than ever before of the cost and slow pace of litigation and are looking for a more effective way of resolving disputes.
+Additionally, the challenges presented by the coronavirus pandemic mean there are further delays as Courts have had to take time to adapt to new ways of working, leaving people looking for alternative, quicker processes.

-While mediation has also had to adapt to the restrictions of the pandemic, in as much as face to face appointments are now conducted via video call, this has not resulted in delays to appointments as with the Courts.
-In fact, in some ways it has sped up the process as there is no travel to and from a mediator’s office to account for, for example.
+While mediation has also had to adapt to the restrictions of the pandemic, in as much as face-to-face appointments are now conducted via video call, this has not resulted in delays to appointments as with the Courts.
+In fact, in some ways, it has sped up the process as there is no travel to and from a mediator’s office to account for, for example.

-The role of a mediator, as an independent trained professional, is to help provide a structured context for the separating parties discussions and, while they’re not able to provide legal advice, they can provide information about relevant aspects of family law that can help aid the parties’ understanding.
+The role of a mediator, as an independent trained professional, is to help provide a structured context for the separating parties’ discussions and, while they’re not able to provide legal advice, they can provide information about relevant aspects of family law that can help aid the parties’ understanding.

 There are a number of advantages to pursuing mediation and keeping all parties involved out of Court.
 Firstly, it can help all family members – including children – move on to the next stage of their lives more quickly and, secondly, it is not as adversarial as Court processes can be – meaning it’s more likely that separating couples will be able to maintain important family relationships.

-Finally, an important thing to understand about mediation is that it’s the parties who reach their own agreement.
+Finally, an important thing to understand about mediation is that it’s the parties that reach their own agreement.
 As a mediator, their job is simply to facilitate and manage the process, not to make the decisions when it comes to reaching an amicable resolution of arrangements – whether it’s in relation to finances, child arrangements or both.
 As such, this offers a person complete peace of mind that, from the very beginning of the process to the conclusion, they are in charge and retain complete control over the outcome.